Lincoln, Nebraska mayor names city’s 1st LGBTQ police chief

 “I really look forward to just getting to know Lincoln and LPD officers, command staff, and working with the community,” Ewins said at the news conference via a video link from California.

-The other applicants for the chief job were former Mesa, Arizona police chief Ramon Batista; Darryl McSwain, the chief of the Montgomery County Division of the Maryland-National Capital Park Police; and Genelle Moore, a retired Lincoln Police Department captain.
+The other finalists for the chief job were former Mesa, Arizona, police chief Ramon Batista; Darryl McSwain, the chief of the Montgomery County Division of the Maryland-National Capital Park Police; and Genelle Moore, a retired Lincoln Police Department captain.

 Follow Grant Schulte on Twitter: https://twitter.com/GrantSchulte